 - Do not put your lenses in your mouth to wet them.
 Saliva is not a sterile solution.

 - Using clean fingers, rub clean and rinse with fresh multi-purpose solution and air-dry your lens case each time lenses are removed.
 You should flip your lens case over and shake out any excess solution, then dry with a fresh, clean cloth or air dry.
 Contact lens cases can be a source of bacterial growth.

 - Replace your contact lens storage case every 3 months or as directed by your eye care professional.

 - Do not transfer contact lens solutions into smaller travel size containers.
 This can effect the sterility of the solution which can lead to an eye infection.
 Transferring solutions into smaller size containers may also leave consumers open to accidentally using a solution not intended for the eyes.

-To view a video on handling, inserting, removing and caring for your contact lenses, go to:
+To view more information on caring for your contact lenses, go to: